Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an Amazon Data Lifecycle Manager (Amazon DLM) lifecycle policy for the S3 bucket.
 Add a rule to the lifecycle policy to delete noncurrent objects after 90 days.
 - [ ] Create an AWS Backup policy for the S3 bucket.
 Create a backup rule that includes a lifecycle to expire noncurrent objects after 90 days.
 - [ ] Enable S3 Cross-Region Replication on the S3 bucket.
-Create an S3 Lifecycle policy for the bucket to expire noncurrent objects after 90 days.
+Create a S3 Lifecycle policy for the bucket to expire noncurrent objects after 90 days.
 - [x] Enable S3 Versioning on the S3 bucket.
-Create an S3 Lifecycle policy for the bucket to expire noncurrent objects after 90 days.
+Create a S3 Lifecycle policy for the bucket to expire noncurrent objects after 90 days.

 ### A company uses AWS Organizations to manage multiple AWS accounts.
 Corporate policy mandates that only specific AWS Regions can be used to store and process customer data.
 A SysOps administrator must prevent the provisioning of Amazon EC2 instances in unauthorized Regions by anyone in the company.
 What is the MOST operationally efficient solution that meets these requirements?